akinanop/mvl-solver/README.md

 ## Finite Domain Satisfiablity Solver

 *Note*: This solver corrects and improves the (unsound) solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
-Currently it implements Non-Chronological backtracking with resolution-based learning.
-You can find the description of the algorithms in the documentation folder.
+Currently it implements non-chronological backtracking with resolution-based learning based on the Algorithm 7 in documentation/FD Solver.pdf.

+If you want to try out the solver, download the archive in the current folder and follow the instructions below.

 ### Building the Solver

 You can easily create executable on Linux using g++ compiler in the following way: